SreenijaKurra/Flight-Strike-Analysis-II/README.md

 If I am bored of thinking ideas for more git repos, I will complete writing this analysis.
 For now this is all you get.

-The third
-phase of flight
+The third one displays the phase of flights: at what phase of the flight's journey did the strikes occur.
+There is not any damage when the flight is stationed at the airports.
+The issue arises when the airplane is moving, a few cases when the

 time of day of strikes

 <!DOCTYPE html>